 We know that apples are a source of vitamins and nutrients that benefit humans, but can cats eat apples too?
-As pet owners, we want the best for our feline friends, which means ensuring they have access to a healthy and safe diet.

 While the short answer is yes, cats can indeed eat apples, there are a few things to watch out for if you’re planning to incorporate this super fruit into their diets.